naokiohno/machine-learning-r-python-reticulate/README.md

-# Machine learning with R and Python
+# Machine Learning Exercises from Applied Predictive Modeling

-Machine learning using R and Python in the same RStudio session using the Reticulate package.
+* Machine learning with R using the caret package

-* R's Tidyverse packages are used to load, analyse, visualise the data and for feature engineering
+* Integrating R and Python using Reticulate
-* The machine learning is performed using Python's Scikit-learn package
+* Machine Learning using Scikit-Learn